Massachusetts House of Representatives' 24th Middlesex district

 Massachusetts House of Representatives' 24th Middlesex district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
-It covers part of Middlesex County.
+It covers part of Middlesex County, namely Arlington, Belmont, and Cambridge.

 Democrat Dave Rogers of Cambridge has represented the district since 2013.
 Candidates for this district seat in the 2020 Massachusetts general election include Jennifer Fries.

 Locales represented

 The district includes the following localities: